charlielobster/CUDA_NekRS/README.md

 The build failed at first.
 I made two small changes to the OCCA codebase.
 I enabled FORTRAN by default which isn't necessary, and in internal/modes/cuda/utils.cpp, I commented out two OCCA_CUDA_ERROR statements on lines 188 and 218, because I got a conversion errors there during the build (probably a CUDA version upgrade issue).
 So, we don't get debug output for those two events now, but the trade-off (repair the build) is worth it, in the short term.

-Fifth, we are ready to install NekRS
+Fifth, install NekRS

 Recall I had made two small changes to the OCCA codebase.
 The conversion issue upgrading to newer drivers appears worse when I try the NekRS 3rd_Party codebase.
 I replaced the 3rd_Party/occa subfolder with my working copy of the tool, and got a successful build that way.
 In general, clone my forked copy of any repo to use my changes.

-The first time I ran this shell command:
+From the nekRS Readme,

+    cd repos/nekRS
     CC=mpicc CXX=mpic++ FC=mpif77 ./nrsconfig [-DCMAKE_INSTALL_PREFIX=$HOME/.local/nekrs]

-I received:
+The first time I ran it, I received:

     CMake Error: CMAKE_C_COMPILER not set, after EnableLanguage CMake Error: CMAKE_CXX_COMPILER not set, after EnableLanguage